 Intelligibility is not self-generating.
 Formal systems do not create the regions within which they operate.
 Critique does not invent the norms by which it judges.
 Algorithmicity does not generate the teleo-spaces that make it possible.
 Life does not construct its own significance ex nihilo.

-If intelligibility depends upon what it does not produce, then it is received before it is mastered.
-That reception is not passivity; it is participation in structured openness.
-To acknowledge this is not to weaken rationality but to secure it.
+If intelligibility depends upon what it does not generate, then it is received before it is mastered.
+That reception is not passivity; it is participation in structured openness grounded in love.

 Metaphysics, rightly practiced, does not seize mastery over its object.
 It submits to the conditions that make thought possible.
-In that submission, it discovers something unexpected: that intelligibility is not an accident, that determinability is not brute, and that the ground of articulation is not reducible to rule.
+In that submission, it discovers that plurality is not brute, that intelligibility is not accidental, and that the ground of articulation is neither abstract rule nor opaque remainder.

 To think this without control is the task.
 To think it faithfully is the vocation.